-Oxygen absorbers will begin to soak up oxygen immediately.
+Then, oxygen absorbers will begin to soak up oxygen immediately.
 You will need to work quickly.
 But one tip that can help is to store any absorbers you aren’t currently using in a tightly sealed mason jar.

 Step #4 – Open your package of oxygen absorbers

 Pull out one oxygen absorber and seal the rest in your mason jar.
-Add the one oxygen absorber to your first container.
+Add one oxygen absorber to your first container.